 El Arco is synonymous with Cabo San Lucas, it is the image that you think of when you hear Cabo mentioned in a conversation, at least for me it was.
 It’s called Land’s End for a reason – as the crow flies, if you followed a line south from here, you would not touch land again until you reached the South Pole.
-This distinctive landmark of Cabo San Lucas – the rugged taffy-colored El Arco also called The Arch, is rock formation that erupts from the sea at the tip of the Baja Peninsula has been featured in countless vacation photos and travel pamphlets.
+This distinctive landmark of Cabo San Lucas – the rugged taffy-colored El Arco Cabo is also called The Arch.
+It is a rock formation that erupts from the sea at the tip of the Baja Peninsula has been featured in countless vacation photos and travel pamphlets.
 El Arco is a popular tourist attraction and a visit to Land’s End is undoubtedly one of the most popular things to do in Cabo San Lucas.
 So when we were in the Mexican Baja California Sur, we set a day aside to leave the comforts of the resort in the resort corridor to visit the famous arch and get our vacation photo taken there like the many other Cabo visitors before us.

 Getting there was easy.
 We hired a private boat, with so many options available from zodiac boats to luxury sailboats to smaller boats taxis, some of them even come with glass bottoms, we went with Rancho tours.
 The 2 hour private pontoon boat option included the pickup and drop off from our resort to the Cabo San Lucas Marina.
 Once we reached the marina which was a comfortable 20 minute drive away, we walked around and admiring the beauty of Pedregal and marina before we set off to view the iconic arches.